Open Now

 Why Do Drains Block Up?

 Clogs in the sink and clogged drains can occur for several reasons.
 The most common cause is an obstruction in the pipework that stops the water from flowing smoothly through your pipes.
-Your kitchen sink is easily clogged as much food preparation is done there and cleaning.
+Your kitchen sink is easily clogged as much food preparation and cleaning is done there.
 And other drainage systems can become obstructed through daily use.
 Products and items that block the drain are:

 Hair